Visual Culture

 The Book I’d Like for Christmas This Year

-I’m heading to Denver early in the New Year so I’ve asked for Kent Haruf’s Plainsong (1999; Picador), set in Colorado, which I’ve heard good things about.
-I also can’t wait to get my hands on Zadie Smith’s latest Swing Time (2016; Hamish Hamilton).
+As I’m heading to Denver early in the New Year, I’ve requested Kent Haruf’s Plainsong (1999; Picador), set in Colorado.
+I’ve heard great things about it.
+Also, I’m eager to read Zadie Smith’s latest, Swing Time (2016; Hamish Hamilton).

 Tomasz Hoskins – Senior Editor, Politics, History & Current Affairs